mailcow/mailcow-dockerized-docs/docs/firststeps-rp.md

 !!! info
     Using the site configs below will **forward ACME requests to mailcow** and let it handle certificates itself.
     The downside of using mailcow as ACME client behind a reverse proxy is, that you will need to reload your webserver after acme-mailcow changed/renewed/created the certificate.
-You can either reload Apache daily or write a script to watch the file for changes.
+You can either reload your webserver daily or write a script to watch the file for changes.
     On many servers logrotate will reload the webserver daily anyway.

     If you want to use a local certbot installation, you will need to change the SSL certificate parameters accordingly.